twycrossjamie/960Grid/README.md

 # 960Grid
 implementing a 960 grid

-uses grid classes to set
+uses grid classes with a set width to define and columns of the web page